 The lot of a whaler was a hard one

 and rowing the boats to reach the whales one of the

 would reach where the whales were too late and have

 to row again to where they surfaced.
 This was an example

 of a situation where row boats were at an advantage

 careful dipping of the paddles in the water.

-Also whales have their relatively
+Also whales have their relatively very

-to approach them either head-on or tail-on
+possible to approach them either head-on or tail-on

 surprise.
-The work wasn't over once the whale
+The work wasn't over once the whale was

-the whale in tow, a journey that in itself
+the ship with the whale in tow, a journey that in itself

 An engraving from

 cruise of the Cachalot"